Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 The DAO alignment problem is the root of these additional problems plaguing DAOs (or real-world issues plaguing DAOs or issues plaguing DAOs, stemming from alignment problem):

-2. DAO-washing
+2. DAO-washing (or using DAO acronym to sell product or fundraising, rather than to grow org, or to use DAO tooling, without wanting to run an org)
 3. lack of DAO benchmarks (or measurable expectations)
 4. limitations of solely relying on quantitative measures
 	1. or just measuring what is easy to measure
 5. Values Drift
 6. **Insufficient Tools for Transparency**: There is a noticeable lack of comprehensive tools capable of providing clear, transparent operations within DAOs.
 This void hinders both the internal efficiency of DAOs and the public's ability to fully comprehend their mechanisms.

-2. **Lack of Comprehensive DAO Practices Repository**: The DAO ecosystem is currently missing a centralized, well-curated repository that documents the spectrum of practices — both exemplary and suboptimal — within various DAOs.
+2. **Lack of Comprehensive DAO Practices Repository** (i.e., weak learning from TIAL): The DAO ecosystem is currently missing a centralized, well-curated repository that documents the spectrum of practices — both exemplary and suboptimal — within various DAOs.
 Such a resource is essential for learning, adaptation, and the avoidance of past pitfalls.

 3. **Conceptual Misunderstandings**: Across various sectors, including academia, industry, and society at large, there exists a significant gap in the fundamental understanding of what DAOs are and how they function.
 This lack of understanding stifles informed discussion, research, and development in the field.